ninuxorg/nodeshot/docs/topics/open311.rst

             ]
           },
-        #Do not change this unless you want to redefine Open311 service definitions
+        # Do not change this unless you want to redefine Open311 service definitions
         'METADATA': 'true',
         'TYPE': 'realtime',
-        #Change the following, according to the statuses you have configured in your model
+        # Change the following, according to the statuses you have configured the admin
         'STATUS' : {
-            'Potential' : 'open',
+            'potential': 'open',
-            'Planned' : 'open',
+            'planned': 'open',
-            'Active' : 'closed',
+            'active': 'closed',
         }
     }

 'DISCOVERY' is a dictionary containing service discovery metadata.
 Inside it, you can define different endpoints (e.g production, test, development, ecc..)

 See http://wiki.open311.org/Service_Discovery for more details.

 'METADATA' and 'TYPE' need to be changed only in order to completely redefine the implementation of Nodeshot Open 311 service definition.

 See http://wiki.open311.org/GeoReport_v2 for details but you probably don't want to do this!

 'STATUS' is a dictionary, containing the values that have been inserted in 'Status' model as keys, and 'open' or 'closed' as possible values.
-It is important that the keys of this dictionary exactly match the values contained in the STATUS model, otherwise the server will throw an exception.
+It is important that the keys of this dictionary exactly match the values of the slug fields contained in the STATUS records, otherwise the application will either throw an exception (if in DEBUG mode) or defaults to "closed" (production).

 In its simpliest form, the configuration would be this::